 After years of exposure to these harmful factors, our hands can develop significant skin pigmentation, skin dryness and scaling, and deep lines and wrinkles, and as a result of lost collagen and hyaluronic acid, the tendons, blood vessels and bony features of the back of the hands become more and more prominent and noticeable, turning our once youthful and beautiful hands into what has been described as “zombie hands”.

 How to Prevent or Slow down Hand Aging?

 Like most other health-related issues, prevention is often the best treatment.
 A quick look at the aging process described above can give us good ideas on effective preventive measures.
 Always put ample sunscreen on your hands.
-Opt for high quality broad-spectrum sunscreens with minimum SPF of 30.
+Opt for high-quality broad-spectrum sunscreens with minimum SPF of 30.
 Follow the same recommendations as for the face: Apply at least 30 min before exposure and repeat every 2-3 hours or after washing.
-Try to make a habit of using sunscreen everyday – sunny or cloudy.
-Another effective measure is the use of gloves while driving or riding bike to physically block the sun rays.
+Try to make a habit of using a sunscreen every day – sunny or cloudy.
+Another effective measure is the use of gloves while driving or riding a bike to physically block the sun rays.
 Check the labeling of the soap and hand sanitizers you use and try to use products with more natural and less toxic ingredients.
 Last, use good moisturizers on your hands to give them the additional skin protection they need.
-Visit our clinic or online store and explore our available skin care products that can help protecting your hands.
+Visit our clinic or online store and explore our available skincare products that can help to protect your hands.